 Hey, board gamers, BJ from Board Game Gumbo here.
 For the first time since 2015, there was no trip to Indy this year for GEN CON for the Gumbo Krewe.
 But board gamers are not going to be denied their chance to play board games and talk about board games, too.

 Thanks to the folks at Gen Con, I was able to participate in a bit of the Gen Con Online experience.
 Plus, Eric Buscemi from The Cardboard Hoard & Punchboard Media set up a great Media Mixer for us at the end of Gen Con, (with big help from Chris Whitpan and Ken Grazier).
-Here is PART TWO of our quick run down on some of the publishers we visited and what they have coming out for 2020 and beyond!
+Here is PART THREE of our quick run down on some of the publishers we visited and what they have coming out for 2020 and beyond!
 Click here for PART ONE (Gravitation Games, Motor City Gameworks, Board Game Brothas) and here for PART TWO (The OP, Inside Up Games, Thunderworks Games, & Inkwell Games).

 TALON STRIKES STUDIOS